USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 ### FastQC: our first bioinformatics process

 **Concept:**
-This is the first time we feed a channel *into* a process. `Channel.fromPath(params.reads)` scans the filesystem for every file matching the glob pattern and creates an **input channel** that emits one item per file.
+This is the first time we feed a channel *into* a process. `Channel.fromPath(params.reads)` scans the filesystem for every file matching the pattern specified by `params.reads` and creates an **input channel** that emits one item per file.
 When you hand that channel to a process, Nextflow launches a **separate, independent task for each item** — so ten FASTQ files become ten FastQC tasks that run **in parallel**, each in its own isolated work directory.
 You never write a loop: the channel *is* the loop, and Nextflow schedules the tasks across available cores for you.
-We point the `--reads` flag at more files and the pipeline scales automatically, with no code changes.
-The `tag` directive simply labels each task with its filename so you can tell the parallel tasks apart in the log.
+If we point `params.reads` at more files (e.g., via the `--reads` flag), the pipeline scales automatically, with no code changes.
+The `tag` directive labels each task with its associated filename so you can tell the parallel tasks apart in the log.

 #### Execution